Axway/amplify-central/content/en/docs/connect_manage_environ/connect_gitlab_repository/_index.md

 linkTitle: Connect GitLab Repository
 weight: 110
 ---
-Connect a GitLab Repository and Amplify so you can discover your API specifications within your repository.
+Connect a GitLab Repository to Amplify so you can discover your API specifications within your repository.

 ## Why do you want to connect Gitlab and Amplify?